Trends

 How Does Brain-Computer Interface Work

-If we dig into the history, Brain-Computer Interface was envisioned as the potential substitute for neural rehabilitation and serving assistive devices directly controlled and directed by the brain.
-In 1973 J.J.
-Vidal made the first attempt to practically implement BCI technology by using Electroencephalogram to record the electrical activity and signals of the cerebral cortex from an intact skull[2].
+The concept of Brain-Computer Interfaces originated as a potential solution for neural rehabilitation and direct control of assistive devices by the brain.
+In 1973, J.J.
+Vidal pioneered practical implementation of BCI technology by utilizing Electroencephalogram to record electrical activity and signals from the cerebral cortex through an intact skull.

 How Does BCI Work

-BCI works by re-exciting or artificially augmenting neural plasticity in malfunctioned neural circuits.
-BCI exploits undamaged emotional and cognitive functions.
-It re-establishes the link between peripheral sites and the brain[3].
+BCI operates by either re-exciting or artificially enhancing neural plasticity within dysfunctional neural circuits, leveraging intact emotional and cognitive functions to restore the connection between peripheral sites and the brain.

-To build a Brain-Computer Interface, five to six components are required: signal acquisition during experimental paradigm, pre-processing, features extraction (i.e., SSVEP, P300 amplitude, and alpha/beta bands), detection (classification), translation of classifications for commands (BCI application), and user feedback.
-Many software has been developed for quick analyses and processing, like EEGLab, BCI2000, FieldTrip, and Brainstorm.
-Such software is based on AI programs and advanced image and signal processing for source/sensor level analysis[4][5].
-A brief detail of components is as below:
+Constructing a Brain-Computer Interface necessitates five to six components: signal acquisition during experimental paradigms, pre-processing, feature extraction (e.g., SSVEP, P300 amplitude, alpha/beta bands), detection (classification), translation of classifications for commands (BCI application), and user feedback.
+Various software tools have been developed for rapid analysis and processing, including EEGLab, BCI2000, FieldTrip, and Brainstorm.
+These software solutions rely on AI algorithms and advanced image and signal processing techniques for source/sensor level analysis.

 Signal Acquisition:

-The first and essential component of the BCI system is the signal acquisition by measuring the brain signals using sensory modalities (scalp, fMRI for metabolic activity, and intracranial electrodes to measure physiological activity).
-After the acquisition, signals are amplified to the level at which these can be processed further.
-Apart from amplification, unnecessary sounds are removed from these signals (i.e., noise is filtered).
-After filtering, these signals are transmitted to the computer for digitalization.
+The first and essential component of the BCI system is signal acquisition, which involves measuring brain signals using sensory modalities such as scalp electrodes, fMRI for metabolic activity, and intracranial electrodes to measure physiological activity.
+Once acquired, the signals are amplified to a level suitable for further processing.
+Additionally, any extraneous noise is filtered out from these signals during amplification.
+Following the filtering process, the signals are transmitted to the computer for digitalization.

 Feature Extraction:

-Pertinent signal characteristics (desired signals) are extracted in this procedure to distinguish them from undesired signals through computer analysis.
-Then these are transformed into a compact form which is feasible to be translated into output commands.
-Features must be correlated with the user’s intent.
-Commonly extracted signal characteristics are firing rates of cortical neurons, time-triggered ECoG response latencies and amplitude, and power within ECoG or EEG.
-Physiological artifacts like electromyographic signals and environmental artifacts like noise are filtered and avoided to get accurate signals.
+Pertinent signal characteristics, also known as desired signals, are extracted in this procedure to distinguish them from undesired signals through computer analysis.
+These extracted characteristics are then transformed into a compact form that can be feasibly translated into output commands.
+It’s crucial for these features to correlate with the user’s intent.
+Commonly extracted signal characteristics include firing rates of cortical neurons, time-triggered ECoG response latencies and amplitude, and power within ECoG or EEG.
+To ensure accuracy, physiological artifacts such as electromyographic signals and environmental artifacts like noise are filtered out and avoided.

 Feature Translation:

-Extracted features are subjected to feature translation algorithms that convert these features into commands for output devices, i.e., power decrease in a frequency band means the upward displacement of the cursor on the computer.
-Similarly, p300 potential is translated for selecting the letter which evoked it.
-The translation algorithm should be dynamic to adapt learned or spontaneous changes in signal features to ensure that a possible range of features covers the whole of device controls.
+Extracted features undergo feature translation algorithms that convert these features into commands for output devices.
+For example, a decrease in power in a frequency band might result in the upward displacement of the cursor on the computer.
+Similarly, the P300 potential can be translated for selecting the letter that evoked it.
+The translation algorithm should be dynamic to adapt to learned or spontaneous changes in signal features.
+This ensures that a possible range of features covers the entire range of device controls.

 Device Output:

-Commands which are translated from extracted features control and operate the external device.
-It is carried out through cursor movement, letter selection, robotic arm operation, etc. Hence, device output controls the user’s feedback, and hence this BCI loop is completed.
+Commands translated from extracted features control and operate the external device, whether through cursor movement, letter selection, robotic arm operation, or other means.
+Therefore, the device output controls the user’s feedback, completing this BCI loop.

 Types of BCIs

-There are two types of BCIs based on electrodes usage, invasive and non-invasive.
+There are two types of BCIs based on electrode usage: invasive and non-invasive.

-• Non-invasive methods are safer than invasive ones because invasive methods require surgeries that may alter the psychology of the host and make one prone to infectious diseases.
+Non-invasive methods are considered safer than invasive ones because invasive procedures require surgeries, which may impact the psychology of the individual and increase the risk of infectious diseases.

 BCI Applications in Different Fields